ayanmukhopadhyay/ayanmukhopadhyay.github.io/_pages/about.md

 <b>Updates</b>

 <ul>
     <li> I will talk about how robust incident prediction can combat poaching at the Cambridge Environmental Data Science Group's AI4ER Seminar Series.
-If you are interested in the intersection of data science and environment, consider [attending](http://talks.cam.ac.uk/talk/index/148537).</li>
+If you are interested in the intersection of data science and environment, consider <a href="https://talks.cam.ac.uk/talk/index/148537">attending</a>.</li>
     <li> I am one of the PC members of the amazing Harvard CRCS workshop on AI for Social Good.
 Consider submitting a paper or attend to hear about how AI can transform the society.
-Find details [here](https://aiforgood2020.github.io/).</li>
+Find details <a href="https://aiforgood2020.github.io/">here</a>.</li>
-    <li> A pre-print of our [survey paper](https://arxiv.org/abs/2006.04200) on how AI can be used to aid Emergency Response in smart cities is out and feedback would be appreciated.</li>
+    <li> A pre-print of our <a href="https://arxiv.org/abs/2006.04200">survey paper</a> on how AI can be used to aid Emergency Response in smart cities is out and feedback would be appreciated.</li>
-    <li> Our work on robust spatial-temporal incident prediction was accepted at the 36th Conference on Uncertainty in Artificial Intelligence (UAI 2020).</li>
+    <li> Our work on robust spatial-temporal incident prediction was accepted at the 36th Conference on Uncertainty in Artificial Intelligence (UAI 2020). </li>
-    <li> We are creating [<b>StatResp</b>](https://statresp.ai/), an integrated open-source toolchain of statistical methods to aid emergency response.
-Read more about the work [[here]](https://ayanmukhopadhyay.github.io/files/aisg_iclr19.pdf).</li>
+    <li> We are creating <a href="https://statresp.ai/"><b>Stat Resp</b></a>, an integrated open-source toolchain of statistical methods to aid emergency response.</li>
 </ul>